 When you buy Norton Security Premium you get a sealed licence card.
 You then download the software as needed from the web.
 The product key is inside the card.

-There a complex web of what’s in or out for each version and device.
-To make it easier, I scanned this table from the back of the product card.
+There a complex web of what's in or out for each version and device.
+To make it easier, here's the table from the back of the product card.

 Five, three, one